 Seeing the material’s success as a large surface membrane, Arup proposed ETFE in subsequent projects for the Allianz Stadium with Herzog & de Meuron (2005) and the aforementioned Watercube National Swimming Centre, in the latter project selecting the film not only for its aesthetic and functionality as cladding, but also for its acoustic qualities.
 In these applications, layers of ETFE are continually filled with air from a pneumatic system to create pillow-like cushions that provide thermal insulation and structural stability against wind or snow loads.
 In both arenas, individual cushions can be lit with color-changing LEDs to create unique patterns, allowing the building facade to reflect whatever event is taking place inside.

-In the past few years, ETFE has blown up in the realm of stadium design, currently being featured in Foster + Partners’ SSE Hydro Arena, 360 Architecture’s New Atlanta Stadium, ACXT’s San Mames Stadium, and the soon-to-open U.S. Bank Stadium in Minneapolis, whose ETFE roof is the largest installation of the material in the United States.
+In the past years, ETFE has blown up in the realm of stadium design, being featured in Foster + Partners’ SSE Hydro Arena, 360 Architecture’s New Atlanta Stadium, ACXT’s San Mames Stadium, and the U.S. Bank Stadium in Minneapolis, whose ETFE roof is the largest installation of the material in the United States.
 But ETFE is also seeing a surge in non-sports architecture, most notably in SelgasCano’s design for the 2015 Serpentine Gallery Pavilion.
 Rather than using ETFE cushions, the architects wrapped 19 different colors of the film around a minimal steel frame to evoke a kaleidoscopic effect.
 In another example, KieranTimberlake Architects design for the U.S. Embassy in London included ETFE fins which would help shade the building's exterior on its east, west and south sides while admitting daylight and increasing visibility for birds.

 Unlike potentially health-threatening plastics such as PVC, ETFE is both easily recyclable and long-lasting, holding up to extreme climatic conditions.
 It is cost-effective to produce, and has a low-energy manufacturing and transportation process, thanks in large part to its light weight.
 Due to its elasticity, ETFE performs well during natural disasters such as earthquakes, and is self-extinguishing in case of fire.